-Since the credit crunch began it has become more difficult for people with a bad credit score to get a mortgage.
+Since the credit crunch, it has become more difficult for people with a bad credit score to get a mortgage.

-Before 2007, the sub-prime sector - ie. people with bad credit - was viewed as a lucrative area of the mortgage market for lenders, and these kind of loans were widely available.
+Before 2007, the sub-prime sector - ie the part of the mortgage market aimed at people with bad credit - was viewed as a great money-maker for lenders, and these kind of loans were widely available.

-But in recent years, lenders have become more risk averse and the market for bad credit mortgages is now more limited.
+However, in recent years lenders have become more risk averse, and the market for bad credit mortgages has become more limited.

-Lenders often restrict the amount they are willing lend.
-This is usually around 80% of the value of the property, though some lenders will only offer mortgages up to 60% of the value of the property.
-For more information about what loan to value means, read 'what a mortgage lender will lend you'.
+A mortgage for someone with poor credit will usually be capped at around 80% of the value of the property, though some lenders will only offer mortgages up to 60% of the value of the property.

 A number of things can affect your credit rating.
 Some of the main reasons include:

-- If you have County Court Judgements against you
+- if you have County Court Judgments against you

-Read how to improve your credit rating for more suggestions.
+Find out more: how to improve your credit rating